kasper-piskorski/docs/pages/documentation/1-the-basics/mindmaps-basics.md

 ### Entity

 An instance of the Entity Type (which is known as an Entity)  represents an actual item of data.
 For example, Entity Type `car` could have Entities `a BMW`, `this Mercedes`, and `that Volkswagen`.
-The Grakn graph enables us to model relationships between these entities, once they have been defined.
+Grakn enables us to model relationships between these entities, once they have been defined.

 ### Resource